tobias-work/challenge-nonrepeatingcharacter/README.md

 ```

 ## Caveats
-Object keys are sorted chronologically, but grouped differently.
-That means it may not work as expected if the input string contains a mix of integers, characters, or symbols.
+Object keys are sorted chronologically, but grouped depending on whether the string index is a number, a character or a symbol, respectively.